 The daily log for the most recent 60 days will be open to public inspection during normal business hours.
 Portions of the log older than 60 days will be available for public inspection within two business days of a request.

-The IU Southeast Police Department employs both sworn police officers who are certified by the State of Indiana and meet state mandated training requirements.
+The IUPD employs sworn police officers, certified by the State of Indiana, and meet state mandated training requirements.
 These officers have full police powers as granted by the State of Indiana (IC 21-39-4), and have access to national and state law enforcement computer networks.
 IUPD officers have primary jurisdiction on any real property owned or occupied by the university, including the streets passing through and adjacent to such property.
 In addition, these officers have the power to assist university officials in the enforcement of IU's rules and regulations.

 Working Relationship with State and Local Enforcement Agencies

 By resolution of the Indiana University Board of Trustees, university police are authorized to exercise police powers beyond the primary jurisdiction in certain circumstances.
 The IUPD maintains a cooperative working relationship with municipal and county law enforcement agencies in the geographic areas in which campuses are located, as well as Indiana State Police and Federal agencies.
 When investigating alleged criminal offenses, the IUPD cooperates with the appropriate law enforcement agencies and other criminal justice authorities.

 - New Albany Police Department works closely with us and will assist us in response to criminal offenses when requested.
 There is not an MOU between the departments.